HNJ755329/Django_Nginx_MySQL_starter/README.md

 ## Requirement
-This is require docker and docker-compose.
+This starter kit is require docker and docker-compose.
 ### Install docker and docker-compose
 You should install docker and docker-compose.
 - docker
 https://docs.docker.com/install/linux/docker-ce/ubuntu/
 - docker-compsoe
 ```